Tân Sù-tī: Faith, Education, and Music Career

-After moving to Tamsui, Chen Su-Ti taught in Chun-deh Girls’ High School and then became the principal in 1952.
+After moving to Tamsui, Tân Sù-tī taught in Chun-deh Girls’ High School and then became the principal in 1952.
 Since 1956, he had served for 25 years as the principal of Tamkang Senior High School, formed by the merger of Chun-deh Girls’ High School and Tamsui Middle School.
 In 1967, he was appointed as a special pastor during his tenure as principal at Tamkang Senior High School.

-Chen Su-Ti kept his music career during his time in Tamsui.
+Tân Sù-tī kept his music career during his time in Tamsui.
 For example, he studied composition for a year under Professor Oskar Morawetz at the Royal Conservatory of Music in Toronto, Canada in 1957.
 A year later, he was commissioned by the Presbyterian Church in Taiwan Headquarter to compose psalms with Isabel Taylor and other church musicians.
-The following years, Chen completed his piano works, "Etude in D-flat Major," “Dragon Dance," “Deep Valley–Amis Rhapsody," “Ten Preludes─Playful Keyboard," and piano trio "Divertimento," and chorus "For God so Loved the World," “Praise the Lord for His Great Blessings," and "The Centennial Hymn for the Christian Mission in Taiwan."
+The following years, Tân completed his piano works, "Etude in D-flat Major," “Dragon Dance," “Deep Valley–Amis Rhapsody," “Ten Preludes─Playful Keyboard," and piano trio "Divertimento," and chorus "For God so Loved the World," “Praise the Lord for His Great Blessings," and "The Centennial Hymn for the Christian Mission in Taiwan."

 Retirement and death

-On January 23, 1981, Chen Su-Ti retired from Tamkang Senior High School and moved to the United States.
-In 1990, Chen Su-Ti founded the "Orange County Christian Fellowship" in Anaheim, California.
-Chen Su-Ti died on September 23, 1992 and was buried in Orange County, California on September 27.
+On January 23, 1981, Tân Sù-tī retired from Tamkang Senior High School and moved to the United States.
+In 1990, Tân Sù-tī founded the "Orange County Christian Fellowship" in Anaheim, California.
+Tân Sù-tī died on September 23, 1992 and was buried in Orange County, California on September 27.